The information provided here is not medical advice.

 Memory changes can occur for a variety of reasons, including brain disease and neurodegeneration or dementia.
 We have defined the SDAM syndrome as distinct from any pathological condition or disease state.
 The published cases with SDAM are healthy, with no evidence of brain disease.

 What are the brain changes associated with SDAM?

 When comparing cases of SDAM to people without SDAM, we have found evidence of subtle differences in brain structure (in the right hippocampus) and function (i.e., the brain’s response to memory tasks).
+The effects that we observed are derived from research protocols.
 Future studies with larger samples will be required to confirm these differences, and to understand their origin.

 Is SDAM something you are born with?

 SDAM appears to be present throughout the lifespan, although the cases we have studied report realizing that their memory was different from that of others as teenagers or adults.
 A change in memory functioning associated with an event, such as trauma or brain injury would not be considered part of the syndrome.